Back | Home | Aller à version française

 Let us apply this precisely.
 In indexations, thematizing segments are arms, fingers, heads, looks, sounds-tones, steps; thematized segments are pointed segments, and have no other determination than to be pointed; the link binding these two types of segments is the direction of the pointing segment; and the latter depletes in this directional thematization.
 Indeed, if I sometimes index a segment by touching it or by pushing it a little (like we find in some of Descartes' demonstrations), it is not this physical action that matters, as it would be if it were a technical gesture.
 Stretching the arm or the finger or the look in a direction perhaps tells a collaborator to do such or such thing, but by itself, as a sign, it does nothing.
 Indexes are therefore actually signs.

 Index is also an empty sign.
-Assuredly, it is "full" of its indexation, its indexating charge, but this charge, although powerfully convective, points its objects without imputing them internal determinations.
+Assuredly, it is "full" of its indexation, its indexating charge, but this charge, although powerfully convective, points its objects without imputing internal determinations to them.
 The emptiness of index even gives the emptiness of space, which is the set of all simultaneous indexations, and that we shall not confuse with the extent (extension, tendere, ex-) and with spatiality, which are both more concrete.
 And the same emptiness of the index also gives the "emptiness" of time, which is the set of consecutive indexations, that we shall not confuse with duration and temporality, that are also concrete <29B2>.

 However, although intentional and empty, the index is quite motivated.
 It is true that it admits the arbitrary.
 In some countries, peoples say "yes" by shaking their head from left to right and "no" by moving the head back and forth.
 What signifies "go away" in one place means "come here" in other places.
 What was the precise reach of the gaghals (gegen-hals, mit zurückgebogenem Kopf) of ancient Nordic?
-But this arbitrary is limited, and two hominid specimens usually manage to get along on technical operations only using gestures, meaning a few shared indicium and many indexes.
+But this arbitrary is limited, and two hominid specimens usually manage to get along on technical operations only using gestures, meaning a few shared indicia and many indexes.
 To signify that a profile of object goes in such a direction, why make a gesture in the opposite direction, even if this is not excluded per se.
 In the same way, why designate the greatest using a smaller gesture and conversely?
 And what hominid specimen doubts the direction of a physical and figural arrow?
 Indexes are less motivated than indicium, but still very motivated.

 Let us go back to the notion of implicit or explicit charge of the index.
 It is not a mechanical charge; physically, it does not move anything directly, even if an eloquent and furious general lacerates his headquarter map by tracing the future path of his troops.
 In indexation as such, this aspect is not pertinent and is placed between parentheses.
-But it is often a semiotic charge in its result, at least when the indexing finger triggers actions and does not strictly limit itself to the assessment.
-And it is sometimes also a semiotic charge in its source, if it is true that the intensity of the physical effort of the indexator goes hand in hand with the importance of the semiotic effect it wants to produce.
-We suspect that on the morning of Salamis, the arms, look, voice and gait of Themistocles pointed to the Persian vessels with a rare physical and physiological en-ergeïa, and that the sailors were accompanied by it.
-The Australian frescoes of Wandjina man have shown for the past 50 kY that extended arms convey shamanistic exergy.
+But it is often a semiotic charge in its result, at least when the indexating finger triggers actions and does not strictly limit itself to the assessment.
+And it is sometimes also a semiotic charge in its source, if it is true that the intensity of the physical effort of the indexator goes hand in hand with the importance of the semiotic effect he wants to produce.
+We suspect that on the morning of Salamis, the arms, look, voice and gait of Themistocles pointed to the Persian vessels with a rare physical and physiological en-ergeïa, and that his sailors were accompanied by it.
+The Australian frescoes of Wandjina man have shown for the past 50 thY that extended arms convey shamanistic exergy.

 5E.
 From technique and indicia to indexes

-Now is the time to ask what anthropogenic paths were called upon to put in place the index, a sign that, like indicium, supposes the practice of a distanciation other than technical distance.
+Now is the time to ask ourselves what anthropogenic paths were called upon to put in place the index, a sign that, like indicium, supposes the practice of a distanciation other than technical distance.
 Two paths stem from what precedes.

 (a) The technical path - In technician collaboration, it must have been frequent that the arm, hand, head, look, directed voice, step of a worker should start pointing, orienting, identifying, distributing enough the panoply and the protocol so that the eye or the ear of a collaborator, by following this hand, look or voice should reach a "thing" (cause), or precisely a thing-performance-in-situation-in-the-circumstance-over-a-horizon <1B3> and should perceive them as equivalents of an effector gesture, but sometimes also as purely thematized, not only at a distance, but in distanciation.
-The full technical gesture became then the empty sign of the index.
+The full technical gesture was becoming then the empty sign of the index.

 In the strictest sense, technique, indicium and index call each other.
 Indexes whip technique and indiciality, and we can even wonder if these latter could have developed or be maintained without the help of indexations.
-Inversely, the indefinite complexity of technical and indicial cleavages leads to the complexification of indexes, which then call upon the (a) mathematics as general theory of indexations and absolute practice of the indexes: (b) logic as specific theory of negation-exclusion, affirmation, interrogation; (c) physics as applicability of increasingly purified indexes to increasingly purified indexables (events) in observation and experimentation.
+Inversely, the indefinite complexity of technical and indicial cleavages leads to the complexification of indexes, which then call upon the (a) mathematics as general theory of indexations and absolute practice of the indexes: (b) logic as specific theory of negation-exclusion, affirmation, interrogation; (c) physics as applicability of increasingly purified indexes to increasingly purified indexables (events), in observation and experimentation.

 5F.
 Indexes and macrodigitality

-When we considered the brain, we distinguished two neuronal modes of representation: analogue representation and microdigital representation, the diverging properties of which are exploited by "analog computers", "digital computers" and "hybrid computers" <2A2e>.
+When we considered the brain, we distinguished two neuronal modes of representation: analogue representation and macrodigital representation, the diverging properties of which are exploited by "analog computers", "digital computers" and "hybrid computers" <2A2e>.
 Without excluding macrodigitality, indicia rather illustrate the fecundity of analogy in its metaphors and metonymies.
 Indexes, without excluding analogy, rather illustrate the fecundity of macrodigitality.

 5G.
 Indexes and society

-The contribution of indexes in technical actions, peaceful or warlike, doubles with their social contribution, if it is true that indexes make up most of languages, first gestural then spoken, and thus also most of collaboration, education, sexuality, instances, clientèle, thus, in a word, of the encounter in general <3>.
+The contribution of indexes in technical actions, peaceful or warlike, doubles with their social contribution, if it is true that indexes make up most of languages, first gestural then spoken, and thus also most of collaboration, education, sexuality, instances, clientèle, thus, in a word, make most of the encounter in general <3>.

 5G1.
 Index and languages: the language of gestures.
 Framings